jeev1992/LearnAI/Theory/Agentic 2.0/Week 1/Teaching_Notes_Agentic_AI_Foundations.md

 **Large Language Models.**

 ChatGPT came out in November 2022.
-That was less than 3 years ago.
+That was almost 3 years ago.
 And it completely transformed what's possible with AI agents.

 Before LLMs, agents were:
 - Narrow: Built for specific tasks